Jordanmuss99/avorion-on-sectorview/README.md

 # on-sectorview
 A mod for Avorion that makes sectorview able to be used outside of strategy mode.
 Credits to: shulrak and Rinart73 for making Sector Overview X which was used as the base, and Madranis for Flight Sector Overview.

+This is heavilly WIP and not currently working the way I intend it to be.